Syrian Communist Party (Political Bureau)

 - A left-wing line in which we meet with the left-wing Arabism, Kurdish and Marxist forces on a national democratic line.

-We believe that the current Syrian phase is of a national, democratic and modernization character, which is a bourgeois phase of a capitalist nature in a social, economic, legal and constitutional sense.
+We believe that the current Syrian phase is of a national, democratic and modernisation character, which is a bourgeois phase of a capitalist nature in a social, economic, legal and constitutional sense.
 And we will work to maintain a unified Syria and struggle to get out of the domination of the foreign powers in the internal affairs.

 The current world situation is shaped by the disintegration and the fall of the Soviet Union, and USA’s transition into a single pole in the world.

 And what we see from the emergence of influence of Russia and other major powers in some regions of the world, including Syria, is an attempt to get out of their vulnerability and to challenge the single pole power.
-Even the Brix is indicating to its failure.
+Even the BRICS is indicating to its failure.

 Obama and later Trump sees in China the real threat to USA, especially in economy.
 China’s ranking is the second in the ranking of the world economy after USA.
 While the later is trying to get closer to Russia, India and Japan to encircle China.